 Since Medicare announced that Plan F would be unavailable to those turning 65 as of 1/1/2020, most reputable agents have seen its value.

-Personally, Plan G has been one of my top two Medicare Supplements recommendations for 20+ years.
-It is much more cost effective and earned the “best value seal” from this office a long time ago.
+Personally, Plan G has been one of my top two Medicare Supplements recommendations for nearly 25 years.
+It is much more cost effective and it earned the “best value seal” from this office a long time ago.

-My former deceased associate/co-owner, Kenneth Craig carried Plan G on himself thru his Medicare years.
+My friend and now deceased associate/co-owner of this company, Ken Craig carried Plan G on himself thru his Medicare years.

 What does that tell you?